schemadesign/schema_cms/README.md

 From project root directory:

-1. Run `make build` to create and push docker images with app to AWS ECR
+1. Run `make build` to create and push docker images with application to AWS ECR
-2. After successful build run `deploy-app`
+2. After successful build run `make deploy-app`
 3. Set app and public api domains in DNS by creating CNAME records pointing newly created ELB

-*Note: Those steps may take 15-40 min